taymourniazi/Web-Scraping-Python/README.md

 ## 1) Newegg.py
 #### Lib and Package: bs4, BeatifulSoup, urllib
-Preceding application open newegg webpage it extract brand, product detail
+Preceding application open newegg webpage it extract brand, product detail and shipping of each memory card display on single page
-and shipping of each memory card display on single page
+Write and store all data in CSV Format